aeonSolutions/PCB-Prototyping-Catalogue/README.md

 # PCB Prototyping Catalogue ![](https://views.whatilearened.today/views/github/aeonSolutions/PCB_Prototyping_Catalogue.svg)
 This is the catalogue for all PCB prototyped and publicly available here on AeonLab's Github.
-There are now, a **total of 19 PCBs** prototyped in KiCad and ready to download, fabrication or order on [Tidie](https://www.tindie.com/products/aeonlabs/).
+There are now, a **total of 19 PCBs** designed in KiCad and ready to download, fabrication or order on [Tidie](https://www.tindie.com/products/aeonlabs/).

 *Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked this PCB consider buying me a cup of coffee.
 Links below.